metauni/metauni.github.io/about/index.md

 However, we expect to be running paid classes at some point, probably along the lines of summer schools (e.g. the [AMSI summer schools](https://ss.amsi.org.au)).
 Those of us with secure academic positions have used, and will continue to use, metauni as a platform for outreach and are not seeking to monetise it.
 However it is increasingly difficult for young people to secure permanent academic positions, and one of our priorities is to help those who are interested to explore new ways of making a career in higher education.
 We are also trying to figure out ways of supporting people to make contributions to the underlying technology stack that makes metauni possible.

+## Discovering the Artificial

+> The word "[artificial](https://www.etymonline.com/word/artificial)" is derived from the Latin word "artificialis," which in turn comes from "ars" (meaning "art" or "skill") and "facere" (meaning "to make" or "to do").
+The combination of these roots results in "artificialis," which conveys the idea of something made or crafted with skill, often in contrast to something that occurs naturally.

+As an institution metauni exists jointly in the minds of its human and artificial participants.
+The non-player characters (chatbots) at metauni have different personalities and different areas of interest (which includes the seminars whose transcripts they have access to, as well as the books they query in conversation).
+You can see more details about individual characters: [Treeku](https://metauni.org/npc/treeku), [Doctr](https://metauni.org/npc/doctr), [Bertie](https://metauni.org/npc/bertie), [Shoal](https://metauni.org/npc/shoal), [Ginger](https://metauni.org/npc/ginger) and [Youtwice](https://metauni.org/npc/youtwice).

+The chatbots are built on a foundation of self-awareness by metauni of metauni, consisting of systematic embedding of seminars and memories of the chatbots interacting with (consenting) members of the community, so that the institution comes over time to understand itself.
+You can [learn how the tech works](https://github.com/metauni/metauniOS/blob/main/README-AI.md).

 ## Historical Influences and Reading List

 Metauni is inspired by the [Free University of Berlin](https://en.wikipedia.org/wiki/Free_University_of_Berlin), [Lianda](https://en.wikipedia.org/wiki/National_Southwestern_Associated_University) and [Sabishii University](https://www.kimstanleyrobinson.info/content/shabishii).

+## Some metrics

+As of November 2022, metauni is a small but stably growing community.
+Our YouTube channel has `1.6k` subscribers, our Discord server has about `400` members, there are about `10` active seminars and across all of these roughly `20` people who regularly attend at least one seminar every week, and a larger number that attend more sporadically.
+Our first class MAG on algebraic geometry had `20` students, declining to about `10` by the end of the eight weeks.

 Recommended reading: